 City of Columbia, Missouri and UnitedHealthcare do not provide health care services or supplies, nor do they practice medicine.
-Instead, City of Columbia, Missouri and UnitedHealthcare arrange for health care providers to participate in a Network and pay Benefits.
+Instead, City of Columbia, Missouri and UnitedHealthcare arrange for health care providers to participate in a Network and administer payment of Benefits.
 Network providers are independent practitioners who run their own offices and facilities.
 UnitedHealthcare's credentialing process confirms public information about the providers' licenses and other credentials, but does not assure the quality of the services provided.
 They are not City of Columbia, Missouri's employees nor are they employees of UnitedHealthcare.
-City of Columbia, Missouri and UnitedHealthcare do not have any other relationship with Network providers such as principal-agent or joint venture.
-City of Columbia, Missouri and UnitedHealthcare are not liable for any act or omission of any provider.
+City of Columbia, Missouri and UnitedHealthcare are not responsible for any act or omission of any provider.